 Paying off credit card debt with a personal loan

 You can consolidate payments

 When you’re trying to keep track of too many cards, it’s easy to confuse payment deadlines or accidentally miss them altogether.
 Paying off multiple credit cards with a personal loan consolidates that debt into one monthly payment, meaning fewer bills to worry about.

 You could lower your interest rate

-There’s no guarantee, but you’ll likely be able to secure a lower interest rate on your personal loan than you were paying on your credit cards.
+You may be able to secure a lower APR on your personal loan than you were paying on your credit cards.
 Your interest rate is determined by factors including credit score, debt-to-income ratio, employment status and credit history.

 Your monthly payment could go down

 If you’re able to secure a lower interest rate on your personal loan, it will likely reduce the amount on your monthly payments.
 This will allow you to enjoy a little extra room in your budget.

 If you’re making the minimum payment on a substantial credit card balance, you could be stuck with the debt for decades.
 On the other hand, most debt consolidation loans have a term of 12 to 60 months.
 This can allow you to pay off the debt on a set timeline.